bbchallenge/bbchallenge/src/routes/(app)/story/+page.md

 <div class="bg-blue-500 p-2"><strong>Disclaimer:</strong> The search of BB(5) has been completed as of July 2nd 2024.
 Therefore we now know that no machine halts after more than 47,176,870 steps.</div>

-But why focusing on 5 states?
+But why focus on 5 states?
 Let's first reformulate the problem in terms of busy beavers.

 <a id="the-busy-beaver-function-bb"></a>